STILL RECOVERING FROM LYME

 • Emotional connection

-• Movement—even minimal
+• Movement, even if minimal

 Rest is one tool, not the whole toolbox.